lmisterek/sequelizedBurger/README.md

-# hamburger
+# sequelizedBurger
-Homework assignment from Week 14
+Homework assignment from Week 15